netxms/netxms-doc/admin/agent-management.rst

 -----------------------------------

-Agent master configuration files can be stored on server side and requested by agent with parameter :command:`-M <serverAdress>`.
+Agent master configuration files can be stored on server side and requested by agent with parameter :command:`-M <serverAddress>`.
 On config request server goes through config list from beginning till the end and one by one checks if this config is the requested one by executing filter scripts.